What is the Curriculum Centre?

 Lady Nash has a BA in History from Bristol University.
 A stockbroker by training, she had a successful career in the international division of a French merchant bank.
 She is a former counsellor for the Citizens' Advice Bureau.

 Caroline is the leading force in curriculum development across the Trust.
-Caroline has overseen the development of the new KS3 curriculum at Pimlico Academy and the KS2 curriculum at the primaries, and she led a national pilot with the Education Endowment Foundation.
+Caroline has overseen the development of the new Key Stage 3 curriculum at Pimlico Academy and the Key Stage 2 curriculum at the primaries, and she led a national pilot with the Education Endowment Foundation.

 The work of The Curriculum Centre in designing and developing the Future Academies’ curriculum is based upon seven principles of curriculum design.
 Our curriculum materials are: